Skip to content

 What does Revolut Business cost?

-The Basic plan is free and includes an Irish IBAN, SEPA Credit Transfer, SEPA Instant, and accounting integrations, with per-transaction fees above a monthly free allowance.
+The Basic plan is EUR 10/month and includes an Irish IBAN, SEPA Credit Transfer, SEPA Instant, and accounting integrations, with per-transaction fees above a monthly allowance.
 Paid tiers - Grow, Scale, and Enterprise - raise the free allowances and add extra cards, permissions, and FX volume.
-Exact euro pricing changes periodically; confirm the current plan fees directly with Revolut before you commit.
+Exact euro pricing changes periodically; confirm the current plan fees directly with Revolut before committing.

 How long does Revolut Business onboarding take in Ireland?